ssharma250894/Privacy-Policy-Analyzer/README.md

 - Use the "Proceed to Website" or "Go to Google Homepage" buttons for navigation.

 ## ⚠️ Known Issues

-Half-star rendering may not work consistently in some older browsers.
-Performance may vary for websites with very long or complex privacy policies.
+- ⭐ Half-star rendering may not work consistently in some older browsers.
+- 🐢 Performance may vary for websites with very long or complex privacy policies.
+- 🔍 In some cases, the extension may not be able to detect or locate the privacy policy page, especially if:
+  - The policy is dynamically loaded (e.g., via JavaScript)
+  - The link is embedded deep in a non-standard location
+  - The site uses non-standard naming (e.g., "Data Use" instead of "Privacy Policy")

 ## 📈 Future Enhancements
 Add multi-language support for privacy policy analysis.
 Improve the accuracy of the AI model.
 Support for downloading analysis reports.
 Add a dark mode for the extension UI.